dart-lang/site-www/src/_guides/language/sound-dart.md

 ## What is soundness?

+Soundness is the ability for a compiler to catch every error that may happen at runtime.
+In a sound language, the possible types of all values are known statically and guaranteed to be the same types at runtime.

-Soundness is about the relationship between the code that you write and the values that show up in the code at runtime.
-In a sound language, if the static type of an expression is `int`, once you evaluate the experssion to a value, you are guaranteed to get an `int` and nothing else.
+In Dart, if the static type of an expression is `int`, once you evaluate the expression to a value, you are guaranteed to either get an `int` or `null`.
+Dart will ensure that your code works with both an `int` or `null`.

 Dart was created as an optionally typed language and is not sound.
 For example, it is valid to create a list in Dart that contains